1x-eng/aws_real_time_datawarehouse/README.md

-# Real Time DataWarehousing in AWS - 100% serverless stack.
+# Realtime data lakehouse in AWS - 100% serverless stack.

 ## Pre-requisites:
 - Have an AWS Account.